Numergy/cloud-init-cookbook/README.md

 ```

 ##### cloud_init_cfg
-This LWRP can be used to deploy cloud_init configuration files.
+This LWRP can be used to deploy `cloud-init` configuration files.

 ###### Actions
 |  Action   |  Description                           |